mdarche/maker-ui/packages/maker-ui/README.md

 > This project is currently under development.

 > If you arrived here from the Gatsby Theme Store, Gatsby Theme Elements is no longer supported and has now become a React component library.
-Consider trying `packages/gatsby-starter-maker-ui` for your project instead.

 Build React apps with a responsive layout system powered by [Theme UI](https://theme-ui.com/).